masonfmatthews/rails_assignments/projects/survey_opossum/README.md

 * Questions can be reordered
   * This does not have to be a drag/drop implementation; it can be more naive (e.g. a move up / move down button on each question)
 * Publishing a survey works as follows:
   * By default, surveys are not published.
-The author must choose to publish a survey.
+The author must choose to publish a survey
-  * The survey must have at least one question before it can be published.
+  * The survey must have at least one question before it can be published
-  * When published, the author is immediately presented a link that they can send to people to take the survey.
+  * When published, the author is immediately presented a link that they can send to people to take the survey

 Taking a Survey